CHECKLIST: 10 Necessary Steps To Launching A Small Business

 4. Register your business

-The next step is to register your business with the state in which you will be operating.
-Each state has its own requirements for business registration, so it’s important to check with your state’s rules and regulations.
+The next step is to register your business with the state/country in which you will be operating.
+Each state/country has its own requirements for business registration, so it’s important to check with your state’s rules and regulations.

-You will also need to choose a name for your business and make sure it is available.
+You will also need to register company name for your business and make sure it is available.

 5. Obtain licenses and permits

 Depending on the type of business you are starting, you may need to obtain certain licences and permits from the federal, state, and local governments.

 For example, if you are selling food or alcohol, you will need to obtain the appropriate permits from your state and local health department.

 6. Open a business bank account